ELI-NP/flash2openPMD/README.md

 #### Running the conversion:

--open the terminal

--go to the location where you downloaded the scr folder(aka where this file is)

--type "chmod +x f2opmd.sh"
+- open terminal and go to `/scr`

+- type `chmod +x f2opmd.sh`

--make sure the file you want to convert is in the Data folder
+- make sure the data file you want to convert is in the Data folder

--then run the converter by using "./f2opmd"
+- then run the converter with "./f2opmd"

+- enter the file name, e.g. lassab_hdf5_plt_cnt_0100

+- enter the refinement level for each axis

+- enter the output filename, e.g. gas_0

--your converted file will  be in the Output folder
+- your converted file will be in the output folder with the extension .h5